felixbillieres/Learn-MCP-Protocol/Learn/projet_25/INSTRUCTIONS.md

-# Instructions - Projet 25 (FINAL)
+# Instructions - Project 25 (FINAL)

-## Ta mission
+## Your mission

-Créer un serveur MCP complet "Gestionnaire de Projet" avec TOUTES les fonctionnalités.
+Create a complete MCP server "Project Manager" with ALL features.

-## Fonctionnalités requises
+## Required features

 ### Tools
-- CRUD pour projets et tâches
+- CRUD for projects and tasks
-- Statistiques et rapports
+- Statistics and reports

 ### Resources
-- Expose les projets comme resources
+- Expose projects as resources
-- Templates pour accéder aux tâches
+- Templates to access tasks

 ### Prompts
-- Prompt pour créer un projet
+- Prompt to create a project
-- Prompt pour générer un rapport
+- Prompt to generate a report

 ### Elicitation
-- Demande confirmation pour suppressions
+- Requests confirmation for deletions
-- Collecte préférences utilisateur
+- Collects user preferences

-### Sampling (optionnel)
+### Sampling (optional)
-- Génère des descriptions automatiques
+- Generates automatic descriptions

 ### Authorization
-- Protection des actions sensibles
+- Protection of sensitive actions
-- Validation de tokens
+- Token validation

 ### Structure
-- Code organisé en modules
+- Code organized in modules
-- Modèles Pydantic
+- Pydantic models
-- Gestion d'erreurs complète
+- Complete error handling
-- Logging approprié
+- Appropriate logging

-## Objectif
+## Objective

-Créer le meilleur serveur MCP possible en utilisant tout ce que tu as appris !
+Create the best possible MCP server using everything you've learned!